Zicklin Undergraduate Programs

 BA in Economics

 A BA degree with a major in economics deals with concepts, techniques, and cases in economics that acquaint the student with the general economic problems of modern society.
-This degree provides students with an excellent general background for a wide range of challenging business careers.
+There are several prerequisites for the major.
+The major itself includes three required courses (9 credits) and five electives (15 credits).

 For information about the BA in Economics program please click here.